iamvishnurajan/ronantime/README.md

 1. Edit the lines at the top of the code under the "USER CONFIGURABLE INPUT PARAMETERS" section This is done as follows:

 1a.
 Directories: Pick whatever works for you.
 A suggested structure and notes are listed in the code comments.

 1b.
-Filename: For the file that will be saved and used for comparison to check for new articles, what do you want the name to be.
+Filename: For the file that will be saved and used as the ongoing base to check for new articles, what do you want the filename to be

 1c.
 Author String: List the author URL on The New Yorker.
 For Ronan Farrow, the full URL is https://www.newyorker.com/contributors/ronan-farrow.
 Just list the "ronan-farrow" portion here.

 1d.
 Bot Tweet: What do you want the early porton of the tweet to say when the bot tweets.

 1e.
 Twitter token: If you do not have an rtweet twitter token, the method for obtaining and saving one is here: http://rtweet.info/articles/auth.html

 2. Save and rename the provided initial .csv file to the main_dir.
 This should be consistent with the file naming above. i.e., so if we picked "rfarrow" above, we should ensure the file name is named rfarrow.csv.